-- 5.5 Subject to paragraphs 5.6 and 5.38.2, the Crown must provide Te Kāhui with the following in relation to a transfer property on the DSP settlement date for that property:

-- 5.5.1 evidence of:

-- (a) a registrable transfer instrument; and

-- (b) any other registrable instrument required by this deed in relation to the property; - 5.5.2 all contracts and other documents (but not public notices such as proclamations and Gazette notices) that create unregistered rights or obligations affecting the registered proprietor's interest in the property after the DSP settlement date. - 5.6 If the fee simple estate in the transfer property may be transferred to Te Kähui electronically under the relevant legislation: - 5.6.1 paragraph 5.5.1 does not apply; and - 5.6.2 the Crown must ensure its solicitor:

-- (a) a reasonable time before the DSP settlement date for the property: - (i) creates a Landoniine workspace for the transfer to Te Kāhui of the fee simple estate in the property and for any other registrable instruments required by the deed in relation to the property (the electronic instruments); and - (ii) prepares, certifies, signs and pre-validates in the Landoniine workspace the electronic instruments; and - (b) on the DSP settlement date, releases the electronic instruments so that Te Kāhui's solicitor may submit them for registration under the relevant legislation; and - 5.6.3 Te Kāhui must ensure their solicitor, a reasonable time before the DSP settlement date, certifies and signs the electronic instruments for the property prepared in the Landoniine workspace under paragraph 5.6.2(a)(ii); and - 5.6.4 paragraphs 5.6.2 and 5.6.3 are subject to paragraph 5.38.2. - 5.7 The relevant legislation for the purposes of paragraph 5.6 is: - 5.7.1 the Land Transfer Act 1952; and - 5.7.2 the Land Transfer (Computer Registers and Electronic Lodgement) Amendment Act 2002. - 5.8 The Crown must, on the actual DSP settlement date for a transfer property, provide Te Kähui with any key or electronic opener to a gate or door on, and any security code to an alarm for, the property that are held by the Crown unless: - 5.8.1 the property is a leaseback property; and - 5.8.2 to provide it would be inconsistent with the Crown leaseback.
+- 5.5 Subject to paragraphs 5.6 and 5.38.2, the Crown must provide the governance entity with the following in relation to a transfer property on the DSP settlement date for that property: - 5.5.1 evidence of - (a) a registrable transfer instrument; and - (b) any other registrable instrument required by this deed in relation to the property: - 5.5.2 all contracts and other documents (but not public notices such as proclamations and Gazette notices) that create unregistered rights or obligations affecting the registered proprietor's interest in the property after the DSP settlement date. - 5.6 If the fee simple estate in the transfer property may be transferred to the governance entity electronically under the relevant legislation, - 5.6.1 paragraph 5.5.1 does not apply; and - 5.6.2 the Crown must ensure its solicitor, - (a) a reasonable time before the DSP settlement date for the property, - - (i) creates a Landonline workspace for the transfer to the governance entity of the fee simple estate in the property and for any other registrable instruments required by the deed in relation to the property (the electronic transfer instruments); and - (ii) prepares, certifies, signs, and pre-validates in the Landonline workspace the electronic transfer instruments; and - (b) on the DSP settlement date, releases the electronic transfer instruments so that the governance entity's solicitor may submit them for registration under the relevant legislation; and - 5.6.3 the governance entity must ensure its solicitor, a reasonable time before the DSP settlement date, certifies and signs the electronic transfer instruments for the property prepared in the Landonline workspace under paragraph 5.6.2(a)(ii); and - 5.6.4 paragraphs 5.6.2 and 5.6.3 are subject to paragraph 5.38.2. - 5.7 The relevant legislation for the purposes of paragraph 5.6 is -

-- 5.9 The transfer value of, or the amount payable by Te Kāhui for, a transfer property is not affected by: - 5.9.1 a non-material variation, or a material variation entered into under paragraph 5.18.4(a), of a disclosed encumbrance affecting or benefiting the property; or - 5.9.2 an additional encumbrance affecting or benefiting the property entered into by the Crown under paragraph 5.18.4(b).
+- 5.7.1 the Land Transfer Act 1952; and - 5.7.2 the Land Transfer (Computer Registers and Electronic Lodgement) Amendment Act 2002. - 5.8 The Crown must, on the actual DSP settlement date for a transfer property, provide the governance entity with any key or electronic opener to a gate or door on, and any security code to an alarm for, the property that are held by the Crown unless - 5.8.1 the property is a leaseback property; and - 5.8.2 to provide it would be inconsistent with the Crown leaseback. - 5.9 The transfer value of, or the amount payable by the governance entity for, a transfer property is not affected by - 5.9.1 a variation entered into under paragraph 5.18.4(a), of a disclosed encumbrance affecting or benefiting the property; or - 5.9.2 an additional encumbrance affecting or benefiting the property entered into by the Crown under paragraph 5.18.4(b).